danielsobrado/CCDAK-Exam-Questions/Schema-Registry/README.md

 2. Adding a new required field with a default value
 - **Breaking**: Such as removing required fields, changing field types incompatibly, or adding new required fields.

+#### Mnemonic: "CF-PS" (Consumer First, Producer Second)
+In most cases, it's safer to update the consumer first and then the producer.
+This approach ensures that the consumer can handle both the old and new schema versions, minimizing the risk of disruption.
+To remember the general rule for updating consumers and producers, use the mnemonic "CF-PS":
+* **C (Consumer)**: Update the Consumer first
+* **F (Forward)**: Consumer can handle forward compatible changes
+* **P (Producer)**: Update the Producer second
+* **S (Special)**: In Special cases, like backward compatible changes or urgent fixes, update the producer first

 **Enums: ** Adding enum symbols is backward-compatible.
 Removing enum symbols is a breaking change.
 Reordering enum symbols is a breaking change.
 "Add, Remove (break), Reorder (break)" (ARR)
 Since Avro 1.9.1 (>= 1.9.1): Default value for enums.
 Writer's symbol not in reader's enum => Use default value if specified, else error.